-The road improvement work with drain consists of dismantle of the existing road (BC, CC and HBB road), site clearing work (clearing of the wastes materials generated due to dismantle work and removal of the unsuitable materials) and earth work (earth excavation, earth filling work, back filling etc.).
+The road improvement work with drain consists of dismantle of the existing road (BC and HBB road), site clearing work (clearing of the wastes materials generated due to dismantle work and removal of the unsuitable materials) and earth work (earth excavation, earth filling work, back filling etc.).
 These works lead dust blowing, improper disposal of the wastes, noise and vibration which may disturb the local people.

-- Proper care will be taken by the contractor during dismantle work, excavation work, earth work and disposal work to avoid any undue disturbances to the nearby people; - Avoid loss of the topsoil for the earth filling work; - Cover the exposed earth works with tarpaulin/fabric; - Disposal of soil and construction wastes at the Kostura ghat dumping station and SM Para dumping ground site.
+- Proper care will be taken by the contractor during dismantle work, excavation work, earth work and disposal work to avoid any undue disturbances to the nearby people; - Avoid loss of the topsoil for the earth filling work; - Cover the exposed earth works with tarpaulin/fabric; - Disposal of soil and construction wastes at the Chowdhury para dumping site at Jaliapara.